top of page

 “You stop growing because you are no longer reaching new customers.
 You are accidentally pushing all of your dollars toward non-incremental users, people already on their path to purchase or who simply don’t need an ad to make the purchase...
 The marketing team [keeps] reporting amazing efficiency gains, but the CFO is like, ‘We’re losing share, we’re not growing year over year…’ That’s the classic disconnect of just putting dollars in front of people that are going to convert, not causing people to convert.”

 Adidas learned this lesson the hard way.
 By 2019, Adidas had been over-investing in performance ads due to last-click attribution reports that made channels like paid search look insanely efficient.
-But when a technical glitch forced a temporary halt of Adidas’s search ads in one market, sales didn’t drop at all, revealing that those “high-ROAS” ads weren’t truly driving incremental revenue.
-In fact, Econometrics showed that brand-building channels were responsible for 65% of sales.
+But when a technical glitch forced a temporary halt of Adidas’s search ads in one market, sales didn’t drop at all.
+This revealed that those “high-ROAS” ads weren’t truly driving incremental revenue.
+In fact, econometrics showed that brand-building channels were responsible for 65% of sales.

 If you want help moving beyond last-click attribution, Tap In Digital can help. *Contact us today.*